Staying active is great for managing arthritis joint pain and inflammation. Our top tips may help make exercise seem less daunting.

 I have had Rheumatoid Arthritis for over 13 years.
 Despite how this has changed my life, I am a positive and happy person.
 The reason I wanted to write this post was to share my thoughts and hopefully help others who suffer from a chronic illness.

 It doesn’t matter if it is a big event (like a 50th birthday party) or meeting friends in a café - whenever an invitation comes up, or I consider planning something myself, my brain starts firing a long string of questions.

-My body is a puzzle.
-A giant jigsaw puzzle made up of many thousands of tiny pieces – organs, joints, hormones, blood, nerves, muscles, genes, micro-organisms and more.
-No one else has the same puzzle pieces as me.
+I have multiple health issues and my body is a puzzle.
+A giant jigsaw puzzle made up of many tiny pieces – joints, blood, nerves, muscles and more.

 In March 2016, the Australian Government unveiled its plans for a new model of care, Health Care Homes, to help those with chronic health conditions receive improved access to systematic and comprehensive care.
 The model has recent media attention with...